sm2774us/SM_Interview_Prep_2024/BARCLAYS/README.md

 the function should return 4, as it is the missing element.

-Assume that
+Assume that:
-N is an integer within the range \[0..100,000\]; the elements of A are all distinct; each element of array A is an integer within the range
-\[1..(N + 1)\].
+- N is an integer within the range \[0..100,000\];
+- the elements of A are all distinct;
+- each element of array A is an integer within the range \[1..(N + 1)\].

 Complexity:

-expected worst-case time complexity is O(N); expected worst-case space complexity is O(1), beyond input storage (not counting the storage required for input arguments).
+- expected worst-case time complexity is O(N);
+- expected worst-case space complexity is O(1), beyond input storage (not counting the storage required for input arguments).

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back to up-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>